How do different sources of impact the severity and nature of the vibrations experienced?

 A spectrogram is a visual representation that maps the vibration amplitude against frequency over time, effectively uncovering the diverse components of a vibration signal.
 This graphical tool is pivotal for analyzing complex signals composed of multiple frequencies, as it breaks down these components to display how amplitude varies with frequency.
 This breakdown is crucial for identifying the existence of different vibratory elements within a signal, especially when these elements overlap or change over time.

-By providing a detailed overview of how vibration characteristics evolve, a spectrogram serves as an essential instrument for diagnostics, maintenance, and research.
+By providing a detailed overview of how vibration characteristics evolve, a spectrogram serves as an essential tool for diagnostics, maintenance, and research.
 It allows analysts to discern patterns, transient events, and steady-state conditions within the signal, facilitating the identification of normal operational behaviours versus potential faults.
 The ability to visually distinguish these components helps in pinpointing specific issues, such as mechanical wear or operational inefficiencies, and supports the development of targeted interventions to mitigate or eliminate the source of undesirable vibrations.

 Why is frequency analysis necessary for diagnostic purposes?